awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

    aws ec2 associate-iam-instance-profile --iam-instance-profile Name=my-demo-cloud9-instance-profile --region us-east-2 --instance-id i-12a3b45678cdef9a0
    ```

-   In the preceding command, replace `us-east-2` with the AWS Region ID for the instance and `i-12a3b45678cdef9a0` with the instance's ID\.
+   In the preceding command, replace `us-east-2` with the AWS Region ID for the instance and `i-12a3b45678cdef9a0` with the instance ID\.

-   To get the instance's ID, you could for example run the Amazon EC2 `describe-instances` command, specifying the name and AWS Region ID of the environment\.
+   To get the instance ID, you can, for example, run the Amazon EC2 `describe-instances` command, specifying the name and AWS Region ID of the environment\.

    ```
    aws ec2 describe-instances --region us-east-2 --filters Name=tag:Name,Values=*my-environment* --query "Reservations[*].Instances[*].InstanceId" --output text